Stoke's Brown in Scotland squad

 Kieran Tierney is included in the squad despite missing Arsenal's last three matches due to injury.

+"Jacob's had a good spell at Stoke and caught my eye.
+He'll bring us something a little bit different and freshen up the striking area because we're losing Lyndon and Ryan Christie for the first game.

+"There's one change in the goalkeeping department, bringing in Zander for Liam.
+It's a normal change, two goalkeepers who are looking to push Craig [Gordon] and Jon McLaughlin above them.
+It's nice to have a look at both.

-Who is Jacob Brown?
+'Quick and direct' - who is Jacob Brown?

-The inclusion of Brown, 23, will come as a surprise to Scotland fans having not been in most people's minds given his Yorkshire roots.
+The inclusion of Brown, 23, will come as a surprise to Scotland fans.

-However, he qualifies through his mum and has impressed at Stoke this season having joined last year from Barnsley, where he came through the academy.
+However, the Yorkshireman qualifies through his mother and has impressed at Stoke this season having joined last year from Barnsley, where he came through the academy.

 He scored 12 times in 82 appearances for the club, and has four goals and four assists this campaign as Stoke aim to get back to the Premier League under Michael O'Neill.